 That’s how we roll in O-Town

 Orlando is the largest tourist location in the nation, and there are several things that differentiate the City Beautiful from the typical tourist town.
-A lot actually, and it is very helpful to know what and why.
+A lot actually, and it is very helpful to know what and why, and how we roll in O-Town.

 Don’t arrive clueless – get O-Town savvy!